azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

       Use this command to activate your PIM access.

       > <b>NOTE:</b>
-      > Activation duration can range between 1 to 8 hours.
+      > Activation duration should range between 1 to 8 hours.
+      > Make sure that the PIM role you are activating is eligible.
+If your PIM role has expired, contact subscription administrator to renew/re-assign your PIM role.

       ```PowerShell
       Set-AzSKPIMConfiguration -ActivateMyRole `